 Buy USDINR; target of 64.90: Choice Equity Broking

 Choice Equity Broking has come out with its report on currency.
-According to the research firm, one can buy USDINR in the range of 64.45 with SL of 64.25 for the target of 64.90 levels.
+According to the research firm, one can buy USDINR target of 64.90 with a stop loss of 64.20.

 Choice Equity Broking's currency report on USDINR